tianshengwang/hdiCF/README.md

 # high-dimensional Iterative Causal Forest (hdiCF)

-## hdiCF is free for nonprofit use
+## iCF and hdiCF is free for nonprofit use

 The hdiCF algorithm identifies important subgroups with heterogeneous treatment effects without prior knowledge of treatment-covariate interactions and predefined covariates